lubuntu-team/manual/source/3/3.2/3.2.13/session_settings.rst

 Usage
 ------
 The :guilabel:`Basic Settings` tab lets you change with a window manager  and LXQt modules.
 To change the window manager used by LXQt, on the basic settings tab use the :guilabel:`Window Manager` drop down menu labeled window manager.
 Choose from the drop down list or :guilabel:`search` if the drop down list does not contain your new window manager.
 LXQt modules lists the different part of LXQt if you find you do not want part of LXQt active you can enable or disable them here.
 If you wish to start the compton X11 compositor you can do so here, we have chosen to disable it at default to lower system resources by default.
+To stop an LXQt Module left click on the moudle name press the :guilabel:`Stop` button.

 .. image:: sessionsettings-basic.png